Xayvay/DrivingHistory/README.md

 #### Reading File

+If an input file is received.
+Read it in line by line for parsing

+#### System Input

+If user input on console.
+Read in system input line by line.

 #### Parsing

 It was safe to determine that I can parse each of these lines into their correct "silo" of Driver or Trip.
 Yet I didnt want to simply create a new driver/trip object into my report processor everytime I needed to add a new one.
 So I create a DriverService and TripService class that would do that for me.
 When a line is parsed the parseLine method is called which will select the correct service to run.